MYOILY/School-Escape-Game/README.md

 It is a game that happens at a school.
 A student ignores the hearsay and needs to take action to survive.
 She needs to find the road to escape.
 Player controls the character's movement and action.
 ### Related genre:
 escape, adventure, puzzle
-### Target Audience:
-teenagers, students, gamers who like adventure, escape and mystery game
-### Unique Selling Points:
-The unique style of eerie and dark classrooms inspires the environment in the game.
-Meanwhile, the common features that students can see every day suddenly become scary.

-No map, players can just rely on themselves.
-3D style gives the audience a traditional but also modern game feel.

 ## Story and Narrative
 ### Backstory